sagilar/kukalbrinterface/README.md

 The module ```kukalbrinterface``` enables the client connection to a Kuka LBR iiwa 7 robotic arm running a TCP connection.

 The class ```RobotConnection``` creates an object with moving, connecting, and closing methods.
+Additionally, it stores the data coming from the robot to a CSV file and publishes joint positions using ZeroMQ.

 See the example code in ```test_kukalbrinterface.py```